NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-DiagnosticReport.page.md

 <a name="presentedForm"></a>
 #### presentedForm
-Genomic reports MUST include a presentedForm element either referencing the location of the PDF report (located and accessible on either the source/client system or via NRL using appropriate authentication) or include the PDF report as a base64 encoded attachment within the message payload.
+Genomic reports SHALL include a presentedForm element either referencing the location of the PDF report (located and accessible on either the source/client system or via NRL using appropriate authentication) or include the PDF report as a base64 encoded attachment within the message payload.
 ```json
 "presentedForm": [
         {